 Measures of risk and what they mean

-Serious injuries- Fractures, concussion, internal injuries, crushings, severe cuts and lacerations, severe general shock necessitating medical treatment and other injury involving removal to and detention in hospital.
+Serious injuries – Fractures, concussion, internal injuries, crushings, severe cuts and lacerations, severe general shock necessitating medical treatment, and any other injury involving removal to and detention in hospital.

 Collective Risk (or Crash Density)

-Collective Risk is a measure of the total number of fatal and serious injury crashes per kilometre over a section of road, as described in the following equation.
-Collective Risk can also be described as the Crash Density.
+Collective Risk is a measure of the total number of fatal and serious injury crashes per kilometre over a section of road, as described in the equation below.
+(Collective Risk can also be described as the Crash Density).

 Collective Risk